-A water resource specialist is an expert in water supply, quality, and the regulations that are set to ensure quality and supply needs are met.
-These experts may have various job titles such as hydrogeologists or water resources engineers.
-They may also be tasked to consult with others on water conservation and water quality issues and help develop plans to protect the water resource.
+A water resource specialist is an expert in water supply, quality, and the regulations that ensure water quality and supply is met.
+Additionally, these experts may have various job titles such as hydrogeologists or water resources engineers.
+They may also be tasked to consult with others on water conservation and water quality issues.
+Also, they may even help develop plans to protect the water resource.
+Watch a video to learn what a water resource specialist does.

 How to Become a Water Resource Specialist